ITPNYU/BigScreens/Big-Screens-2016-Syllabus.md

 ## Class description

 This class is dedicated to experimenting with interactivity on large-scale screens.
 Students will develop one project over the course of the semester, culminating with a showing at InterActiveCorp’s 120 X 11-foot video wall at their corporate headquarters on 18th and the West Side Highway.
 A mock-up of the system will be available at ITP for testing.
 Class time will be divided between independent project development, critique, technical demonstrations, and field trips to IAC.
-Group projects are encouraged.

 ### Requirements:
 - Class participation and attendance